-Inflation is the real problem.
+Inflation is a real problem.
 The reason bonds perform poorly with rising inflation is because your fixed interest payments are worth less and less over time as purchasing power is eroded.
 But it’s not like a stock crash where large losses happen very quickly and you have no time to react.
 It happens slowly over time and eats up your returns in small chunks.

-After the difficult 1950-1980 period for bonds we have seen rates on a downward spiral with only periodic and minor setbacks along the way.
-Returns in the 1980s for bonds were almost 12% per year and in the 1990s and 2000s they gave you a yearly return of over 7% and over 6%, respectively.
+After the difficult 1950-1980 period for bonds, we have seen rates on a downward spiral with only periodic and minor setbacks along the way.
+Returns in the 1980s for bonds were almost 12% per year and in the 1990’s and 2000’s, they gave you a yearly return of over 7% and over 6%, respectively.

 How to Proceed With Rates So Low

 Now that you have this information, how can you use that to protect your investment portfolio?
-Just because I think you should not try to predict interest rates does not mean I think you should ignore them all together.
+Just because I think you should not try to predict interest rates does not mean I think you should ignore them altogether.
 Investing requires us to weigh probabilities to make decisions based on what we have seen in the past but with an unknown future ahead of us.